-NEW YORK - Demand for U.S. home loans rose to the highest level in about two months, mainly from borrowers locking in low mortgage rates by refinancing, the Mortgage Bankers Association said on Wednesday.
+Demand for U.S. home loans rose last week to the highest level in about two months, mostly from borrowers taking advantage of low mortgage rates to refinance, the Mortgage Bankers Association said on Wednesday.

 Total mortgage applications, based on the group's seasonally adjusted market index, rose 8.5 percent to 665.6 last week to the highest since early October.

-Demand for loans to buy a home increased by 4.0 percent, while refinancing applications jumped 11.1 percent to 3,185.9 last week.
-This was the highest refinance index level in about two months.
+Demand for loans to buy a home increased by 4.0 percent to 241.5, the highest since the last week of October, while refinancing applications jumped 11.1 percent to 3,185.9 last week to a two-month high, the industry group's indexes showed.

-The rate was down from 5.44 percent a year ago and compares with a record low of 4.61 percent set in March, according to the Mortgage Bankers Association.
+The rate was down from 5.44 percent a year ago and compared with a record low of 4.61 percent set in March, according to the Mortgage Bankers Association.

 For a related chart of mortgage rates, right click on the code: and select Related Graph.

-Borrowing costs are historically low.
-Home prices have been slashed about 30 percent on average from their 2006 peaks and starting to rise in many areas.
+In addition to historically low borrowing costs, home prices have been slashed about 30 percent, on average, from their 2006 peaks and starting to rise in many areas.

-Potential buyers will show up in bigger numbers through the usually slow winter months to take advantage of a tax credit that the Obama administration extended.
+Potential buyers are expected to show up in larger numbers through the usually slow winter months to take advantage of a tax credit that the Obama administration extended.

-But double-digit unemployment rates, despite some improvement in November to 10 percent from 10.2 percent, will keep many buyers inactive.
+The unemployment rates remains at double-digits, despite some improvement in November, which will keep many buyers inactive.

 Sellers are also being less aggressive in discounting home prices to lure buyers, who have more time to shop now that the tax incentive was extended, a new study found on Wednesday.